oddcoder/LLVM_Playground/01_callgrapher/README.md

 ## Function Pointers

-I used a dump way that compares function signatures.
-It checks the following:
+Function Pointers are resolved in using type checking heurestics: a function would be said candidate pointee by a function pointer if both functions:-

-- Number of Arguments.
+- Have same return types
-- Class of return types (`LLVM::TypeID`)
+- Either Have same number of arguments, or the one with less arguments is a funciton with variable number of arguments.
-- Class of arguments types (`LLVM::TypeID`)
+- All the defined arguments must be of the same type (equivalent types (structs) are not considered the same).